Manna Bread Recipe – Easy Ancient Bread Guide

 Storing and Reheating Manna Bread Recipe

-• Store at room temperature in a paper bag for 2–3 days.
+• Store at room temperature for 2–3 days

 Manna Bread as a Gift